-Our knowledge, experience and expertise and our intention to have wider enhanced collaboration means we can support Northern Ireland's needs in the present, and our position within the energy system means we can support decision-makers to develop the energy policies for the future.
+Our knowledge, experience and expertise mean we can support Northern Ireland's needs in the present, and our unique position within the energy system means we can support decision-makers to develop the energy policies for the future.

-Our Strategic Ambitions
+6: Our Strategic Ambitions

-Our mission is to be a strong and effective Transmission System Operator working for everyone in Northern Ireland.
+Our mission is to be a strong and effective Transmission System Operator working for everyone in Northern Ireland and our purpose is to meet Northern Ireland's energy needs, today and in the future.

-We want to grow in our role as a trusted adviser to the government and energy sector in Northern Ireland to support the delivery of a cleaner, more secure, affordable energy system.
+We want to grow in our role as a trusted advisor to the government and energy sector in Northern Ireland to support the delivery of a cleaner, more secure, affordable energy system in Northern Ireland.

-To achieve this, we have identified strategic goals and delivery themes across each of our four core areas of responsibility.
-These four core areas span our activities in real-time to the long-term.
+To achieve this, we have identified strategic goals and delivery themes across each of our four core areas of responsibility in energy systems and markets.
+These four core areas span our activity in real-time to the long-term.

-More specifically, we: Advise, Plan, Deliver & Operate.
+More specifically, we:

+Advise

+Plan

+Deliver

+Operate